 Some iFrames are missing the ‘title’ attribute.
+Some iFrames have a title attribute but not a very meaningful one, for example, title=“blank”.
 This may make it difficult for people to know what content is contained in the iFrame before you interact with it, especially when using a screen reader.

 Interactive tools, data visualisations and transactions

 Not all data visualisations within documents can be made accessible.
 Where possible we will include the same information in plain text using list hierarchies alongside the visualisation and/or provide alt-text with the chart.